moabb.evaluations.base.BaseEvaluation#

 Parameters:

-• paradigm (Paradigm instance) – The paradigm to use.
+• paradigm (BaseParadigm) – The paradigm to use.

-• datasets (List of Dataset instance) – The list of dataset to run the evaluation.
+• datasets (list of BaseDataset) – The list of dataset to run the evaluation.
 If none, the list of compatible dataset will be retrieved from the paradigm instance.

-• random_state (int, RandomState instance, default=None) – If not None, can guarantee same seed for shuffling examples.
+• random_state (int or None) – If not None, can guarantee same seed for shuffling examples.
+Defaults to None.

-• n_jobs (int, default=1) – Number of jobs for fitting of pipeline.
+• n_jobs (int) – Number of jobs for fitting of pipeline.
+Defaults to 1.

-• overwrite (bool, default=False) – If true, overwrite the results.
+• overwrite (bool) – If true, overwrite the results.
+Defaults to False.

-• error_score ("raise" or numeric, default="raise") – Value to assign to the score if an error occurs in estimator fitting.
-If set to ‘raise’, the error is raised.
+• error_score (str or float) – Value to assign to the score if an error occurs in estimator fitting.
+If set to ’raise’, the error is raised.
+Defaults to "raise".

 • suffix (str) – Suffix for the results file.